-It appears that the dominant countries in the underlying networks are the USA, UK and the remaining G7 countries.
-We reveal that there are a plethora of nodes and interconnections across countries when it comes to pandemic the global economy is highly interconnected.
-Given the results of the network, and in terms of policy implications, as global coordinated action is required as an effective way to deal with the pandemic.
+Lastly, we show that the dominant countries in the underlying network of OECD countries are the USA, UK and the remaining G7 countries.
+Our results demonstrate that there are a plethora of nodes and interconnections across OECD countries.
+Therefore, when it comes to a pandemic the global economy is highly interconnected and no country is immune to a pandemic.
+Given the results of our network analysis, and in terms of policy implication, we argue that global coordinated action is required to deal effectively with the pandemic.
+Future research could further study issues related to vaccination policies and distribution of vaccines across the world.